-Protection Amount: With respect to each Underlying, an amount that represents 30.00% of the Starting Underlying Level
+Protection Amount: With respect to each Underlying, an amount that represents 28.00% of the Starting Underlying Level

-Pricing Date: On or about June 7, 2011 Settlement Date: On or about June 10, 2011
+Pricing Date: On or about April 14, 2011 Settlement Date: On or about April 19, 2011

-Observation Date: December 7, 2011
+Observation Date: April 16, 2012

-Maturity Date: December 12, 2011
+Maturity Date: April 19, 2012

-CUSIP: 48125XSL1
+CUSIP: 48125XMR4

-Monitoring Period: The period from and excluding the Pricing Date to and including the Observation Date applicable (each such day, an "Interest Payment Date"), commencing July 10, 2011.
+Monitoring Period: The period from and excluding the Pricing Date to and including the Observation Date including the final monthly interest payment, which will be payable on the Maturity Date or the relevant Call Settlement Date, as applicable, (each such day, an "Interest Payment Date"), commencing May 19, 2011.
 See "Selected Purchase Considerations - Monthly Interest Payments" in this term sheet for more information.

-Interest Payment Dates: Interest on the notes will be payable monthly in arrears on the 10th calendar day of each month, except for the final monthly interest payment, which will be payable on the Maturity Date or the Call Settlement Date, as interest, will be based on whether a Trigger Event has occurred and the performance of the Lesser
+Interest Payment Dates: Interest on the notes will be payable monthly in arrears on the 19th calendar day of each month, up to and interest, will be based on whether a Trigger Event has occurred and the performance of the Lesser Performing Underlying.
+If the notes are not automatically called, for each \$1,000 principal amount note, you will receive \$1,000 plus any accrued and unpaid interest at maturity, unless: